-Page last updated on May 14, 2020
+Page last updated on September 13, 2021

 Please note that information on this page overrides all other information on the International Student Services (ISS) site.
 Berklee is closely monitoring the COVID-19 situation.
 This page lists important information specific to international students.
 Please check this page regularly for updates.

 What are the enrollment requirements for fall 2021?

 This fall, the academic experience will be on campus, and there is no fully remote option (though a limited number of courses will be offered remotely).
 International students are required to comply with standard, pre-COVID F-1 enrollment requirements and regulations.

 - All students must enroll full-time (at least 12 credits).

 - F-1 students may take only one online section of a course offered by the College/Conservatory to count towards full-time enrollment.
 Read more on the Online Course Policy for International Students page (login required).

 Fall vacation semester: Students who were enrolled full-time in both spring and summer 2021 may be eligible for a fall vacation semester.
 Read eligibility requirements on the Part-Time Enrollment and Vacation Semester page (login required).

 Part-time options for all students during the fall and spring semesters are limited.
 Please read the Part-Time Enrollment and Vacation Semester page (login required) for eligibility criteria.